-Olives Mt.
-Zero Aboriginal paintings Golton Gorge Monument Rose's Gap Rd Brigg's Bluff HALL'S GAP GOLD ESCORT
+Mt.
+Zero Golton Gorge HALL'S GAP

 If we travel north from Hall's Gap we pass through some very beautiful wildflower country.
 It was not always wildflowers that brought people to the area though.
 Along Rose's Gap Road is a monument to the Gold Escort.
 In the goldrush days the coaches would divert from Horsham to travel through the sandy and rocky country rather than try to traverse the plain country farther to the north where the sticky mud would clog up the wheels and immobilize the coach.